denvercude/Ai-E-Reader/backend/README.md

 Jobs are asynchronous: you upload a PDF with `/api/ocr/start`, then poll `/api/ocr/status/:id` for results.
 When a Textract job is queued, the server responds with HTTP 202 Accepted and includes:
 - `Location: /api/ocr/status/:id` pointing to the polling endpoint
 - `Retry-After: 2` suggesting a polling cadence (seconds)

+Max upload size is 50 MB (requests over this limit are rejected with HTTP 413).

 Direct text extraction still uses `pdfjs-dist`; Textract is only used as a fallback for scanned/image-based PDFs.
 In some Node environments, `pdfjs-dist` may require tweaking worker options if worker-related warnings occur.
 Example: